Single-unit study

 IAB207 Rapid Web Application Development

 Web applications are widely in use both within enterprises and in consumer applications.
 Developing Web applications faces significant challenges, including faster delivery of new innovations, robustness for change, and performance scalability.
 The unit will address these challenges by using Model-View-Controller (MVC) frameworks to support rapid development of web applications.
 The knowledge and skills developed in this unit are valuable for all IT professional roles – software engineers, business analyst and architects, enabling an understanding of software systems design practices and development practices.
-This is an introductory unit and students will be exposed to web application development through a guided process of using well known frameworks such as CSS-Bootstrap, Python-Flask and JQuery.
+This is an introductory unit and you will be exposed to web application development through a guided process of using well known frameworks such as CSS-Bootstrap, Python-Flask and JQuery.
 It builds on concepts learnt in IFB103 and IFB105 and recommends knowledge of Python programming.

 IAB230 Design of Enterprise IoT